Hannibal Richard Cabral

-Hannibal Richard Cabral (1955 — 23rd October 2021) was the former principal of Karnataka Theological College, Mangalore, a seminary established in 1965 and affiliated to India's first University, the Senate of Serampore College.
-Cabral was appointed by the College Council as Principal in 2009 as John Sadananda, then principal, was elevated to the Bishopric of the Karnataka Southern Diocese of the Church of South India.
+Hannibal Richard Cabral (25 June 1955 — 23 October 2021) was the former principal of Karnataka Theological College, Mangalore, a seminary established in 1965 and affiliated to India's first University, the Senate of Serampore College.
+Cabral was appointed by the College Council as Principal in 2009.

 Studies

 Cabral had his spiritual formation at the Karnataka Theological College, Mangalore, when he enrolled for a graduate course in 1971, receiving a Bachelor of Theology degree and later was upgraded to a Bachelor of Divinity degree at the Karnataka Theological College during the principalship of C. D. Jathanna.
-Cabral later underwent postgraduate studies at United Theological College, Bangalore during the years 1988-1990 and worked out a dissertation entitled An evaluation of the effectiveness of selected Christian dramas in Kannada in communication of the Gospel during the Principalship of Gnana Robinson leading to the award of Master of Theology.
+Cabral took postgraduate studies at United Theological College, Bangalore during the years 1988-1990 and worked out a dissertation entitled An evaluation of the effectiveness of selected Christian dramas in Kannada in communication of the Gospel during the Principalship of Gnana Robinson leading to the award of Master of Theology.
 Cabral also studied at the Princeton Theological Seminary for a year in 1993.

-Continuing his studies, Cabral enrolled for doctoral studies at the South Asia Theological Research Institute, Bangalore and on successful submission of his dissertation, he was awarded aDoctor of Theology degree by the Senate of Serampore College in 1998.

-Cabral pursued all his theological degrees from the University, with the exception of a postgraduation course from Princeton, and was awarded degrees in successive Convocations by the Senate of Serampore College (University), all during the Registrarships of J. T. Krogh and D. S. Satyaranjan.
+Continuing his studies, Cabral enrolled for doctoral studies at the South Asia Theological Research Institute, Bangalore and on successful submission of his dissertation, he was awarded a Doctor of Theology degree by the Senate of Serampore College in 1998.
+Cabral pursued all his theological degrees from the University, with the exception of a postgraduation course from Princeton, and was awarded degrees in successive Convocations by the Senate of Serampore College (University).